noob-coder10/TaskManagementSystem/README.md

 ## Overview

 This project is a Task Management System developed using ASP.NET Core Web API.
-It provides functionalities for managing employees, projects, tasks, notes, and documents, with role-based authentication and authorization for employees, managers, and admins.
+It provides functionalities for managing employees, projects, tasks, notes, and documents, with role-based authentication and authorization for employees, managers and admins.

 ## Table of Contents
 - [Features](#features)